About

 You're sure to fall in love with old Cape Cod

 Cape Cod is famous for its seafood and sandy beaches, but this peninsula is also steeped in history.
 Indigenous peoples have lived, farmed, and fished here for thousands of years and the Cape stakes its claim as the location where the Pilgrims first made landfall in November 1620.
-Each of Barnstable County's 15 towns contribute to the unique character of the Cape, which is key to its identity, quality of life, and economic vitality.
+Each of Barnstable County's 15 towns contributes to the unique character of the Cape, which is key to its identity, quality of life, and economic vitality.